soyeon51696/Emotion-recognition/emtion_API.md

 login using your preferred account

-so you give the your APIs keys
+so you assign the your APIs keys

 # <2> Write the code